openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

 #################

-Write short, clear sentences.
+* Write short, clear sentences.
 Avoid dependent clauses.

-Break sentences into shorter phrases where possible.
+* Break sentences into shorter phrases where possible.

-Locate the course you want to re-run and click **Re-Run Course**.
+  * Locate the course you want to re-run and click **Re-Run Course**.

-Locate the course you want to re-run, and then click **Re-Run Course**.
+  * Locate the course you want to re-run, and then click **Re-Run Course**.

-Don’t use “the following” as a noun
+* Don’t use “the following” as a noun.

-Don't use "should" for "have to" or "must"; can use "we recommend"
+* Use "have to," "must," or "we recommend" rather than "should."

-Avoid redundancy in phrases like,
+* Avoid redundancy in phrases:

-Create a new NOUN --> prefer Create a NOUN
+  * Create a new NOUN --> prefer Create a NOUN

-Delete/Edit an existing NOUN --> prefer Delete/Edit a NOUN
+  * Delete or edit an existing NOUN --> prefer Delete or edit a NOUN

 .. list-table::
+  :widths: 20 80

   * - Abbreviations
     - Only use for standards of measurement, such as kb.
 For example, replace